r2devops/hub/docs/create-update-job.md

 2. Quick integration with [`artifacts:expose_as`](https://docs.gitlab.com/ee/ci/yaml/#artifactsexpose_as){:target=blank}

     This is a way to quickly integrate any format of report in Gitlab Merge Request interface.
-Technically, you don't have to format your report ouput in a specific format but we recommend to use `HTML` format.
+Technically, you don't have to format your report output in a specific format, but we recommend to use `HTML` format.
 In this way, the report is one-click readable from any Merge Request.

     ??? example "Example of `artifacts:expose_as` report"